ministryofjustice/staff-device-logging-infrastructure/README.md

 ### Prerequisites

 - [aws-vault](https://github.com/99designs/aws-vault) should be installed.
 This is used to easily manage and switch between AWS account profiles on the command line.
 - [Terraform](https://www.terraform.io/) should be installed.
 We recommend using a Terraform version manager such as [tfenv](https://github.com/tfutils/tfenv).
+Please make sure that the version of Terraform which you use on your local machine is the same as the one referenced in the file `buildspec.yml`.
 - You should have AWS account access to at least the Dev and Shared Services AWS accounts (ask in the channel `#moj-pttp` in Slack if you don't have this).

 ### Set up aws-vault